renatoh/dynamicFacetingWithSolr/README.md

 [AddDynamicFacetFieldProcessorFactory.java](https://github.com/renatoh/dynamicFacetingWithSolr/blob/main/src/main/java/custom/AddDynamicFacetFieldProcessorFactory.java)

 ## 3. Do Sub-Query to Determine Fields for Faceting
-The third is to run a sub-query for each search for wich we want to use the dynamics facets.
-This sub-query does not fetch any documetns, the only thing it does is to facet on the helper-field dynamic_faceting_string_mv, the facet-counts on the helper-field dynamic_faceting_string_mv will tell us, how frequently which attribute is present in the search result.
+The next step is to run a sub-query for each search for wich we want to use the dynamics facets.
+This sub-query does not fetch any documetns, the only thing it does is to facet on the helper-field dynamic_faceting_string_mv, the facet-counts on the helper-field dynamic_faceting_string_mv will tell us, how frequently the attributes are present on the search result.
 Let me illustrate this with an exmaple:

 In this snipped from a response of the sub-query, we see that in total the sub-query returns 328 documents.
 This count is the same as for the main-query since we do apply the same filters.
-From the facet counts on the facet for the field dynamic_facet_fields_string_mv, we can now calculated the coverate of each field within the search result, e.g. df_weight_double has a high coverage 0.618 (203/328), the other two fields df_maxpowerconsumption_int and df_maxpowerconsumption_int have a low coverage 0.137(45/328)
+From the facet counts on the facet for the field dynamic_facet_fields_string_mv, we can now calculated the coverate of each field within the search result, e.g. df_weight_double has a high coverage 0.618 (203/328), the other two fields df_maxpowerconsumption_int and df_length_int have a low coverage.
 ```
 response":{"numFound":328,"start":0,"numFoundExact":true,"docs